mikitz/discord-scheduler-bot/README.md

 # Discord Scheduler Bot
 This is a self-hosted Discord bot that handles scheduling.
 Built with the intention to handle scheduling and RSVPs for D&amp;D 5e sessions on the 3 servers for the 3 campaigns I run.
+The status of a session (confirmed/unconfirmed/cancelled/uncancelled) is sent to the players and the GM via user mentions and 2 roles that I have manually added into the code: Player (Active) & Game Master.

 ## Definitions
 - MINIMUM NUMBER OF PLAYERS = The minimum number of players required in order to run a session